In order to achieve sustainable high performance an organisation must achieve three necessary conditions:

 This is not an environment where sustainable high performance can exist.

-Now that we understand the current reality and challenge of achieving
+Now that we understand the challenge and obstacles to achieve sustainable

 Keep up to date with the latest articles and news on High Performance through Engagement:

-P.s.
-Here is a link to the next post: What to change to and how?
+Up next in the #HPtE series: What to change to and how?
 (HPtE #12)